HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/r_admin_common_props_edit-xml.md

     The XML elements and attributes function as follows:

-    av.chunk.size
+    **av.chunk.size**

-    :   Defines the data transfer rate in bytes.
+    Defines the data transfer rate in bytes.
 This property is not displayed in the configuration file by default.
 If you want to specify a value for it, you must add it.

-    av.scanner.servers
+    **av.scanner.servers**

-    :   Defines the virus scanning server to use to scan uploaded files for viruses.
+   Defines the virus scanning server to use to scan uploaded files for viruses.
 Replace my.virus.scanning.server.com with a list of one or more of the virus scanning servers that are used by your organization.
 Separate multiple servers with a comma.
 For example:

         `<property>av.scanner.servers=ssoc.acme.com</property>` or `<property>av.scanner.servers=ssoc1.acme.com,ssoc2.acme.com</property>`

-    av.scanner.service
+    **av.scanner.service**

-    :   Defines the service name that is used by the anti virus scanner.
+    Defines the service name that is used by the anti virus scanner.
 Set this property to AVSCAN for Symantec, and RESPMOD for McAfee.

-    exception.on.virus
+    **exception.on.virus**

-    :   Defines what to do when a virus is found.
+    Defines what to do when a virus is found.
 This property must always be set to yes.

-    first.read.timeout
+    **first.read.timeout**
-    :   Defines timeout length in milliseconds.
+    Defines timeout length in milliseconds.
 This property is not displayed in the configuration file by default.
 If you want to specify a value for it, you must add it.

 -   Display language customization support: